chika-12/airbnb-clone-project/README.md

 - Athentication
   Before the user is logged in the server checks if the user email address and password in the database is same as the email address and password that the user entered and the an acceess and refresh token is then asigned which would be used for request assess.

--Authorization
+- Authorization
   This restricts the access of the user. user can only access certain routes.

 - Rate Limiter
   This limits the amount of request a user can make over a given time.

--Data protection
+- Data protection
   This include encryption of sensitive data and input validation and sanitization and avoid sensitive data exposure.

--CORS (Cross-Origin Resource Sharing)
+- CORS (Cross-Origin Resource Sharing)
   Restrict origins that can access your API.

 - Framework & Middleware Security
 - Helmet (Express.js)